smallfoxx/GW2.PS/README.md

 * [GW2.PS.Cache](https://github.com/smallfoxx/GW2.PS.Cache)
 * [GW2.PS.LiteDB](https://github.com/smallfoxx/GW2.PS.LiteDB)

+## Support

+This is a voluntary, community based project, so we'll help out as we can but nothing is guaranteed.
+Come join us on our [[Discord Server]] and stumble your way through with us!

 ## License

 This project is published under the MIT License.
 Full details available in the [LICENSE](https://github.com/smallfoxx/GW2.PS/blob/main/LICENSE) file of the repository.